fardous80/wp-plugin-boilerplate/Readme.md

 ```

-You add more parameters by chaining them
+You can add more parameters by chaining them

 ```php